arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 In this section, you will find a list of some of the most common elements in the standard Arduino API.
 This will help you get familiar with some key building blocks.

-To explore the whole Arduino API, please refer to the [Arduino Language Reference](), which is an in-depth wiki maintained by Arduino and its community.
+To explore the whole Arduino API, please refer to the [Arduino Language Reference](), an in-depth wiki maintained by Arduino and its community.

 ### General

 #### `setup()`

-The `setup()` function is where you can make program configurations.
+The `setup()` function is where you make program configurations.

 ```arduino
 void setup() {